gayathripittu/Generative-AI/Loan Prediction Dialogflow Chatbot/readme.md

 ngrok http portnumber
 ```

-Use the generated public URL (e.g.,` https://your-ngrok-url.ngrok-free.app/predict`) in Dialogflow webhook settings for testing purposes.
+Use the generated public URL (e.g.,` https://your-ngrok-url.ngrok-free.app/predict`) in Dialogflow webhook settings.
+Test locally using ngrok before deploying to GCP or any cloud provider.

 ### 6.Create and Integrate Dialogflow Chatbot